U.S. death toll from coronavirus approaches 1,000

-WASHINGTON/NEW YORK (Reuters) - The U.S. death toll from the coronavirus approached the milestone of 1,000 on Thursday as hospitals in New York and other hot spots struggled to treat a flood of patients and the U.S. Congress neared approval of $2 trillion in aid to counter the pandemic’s economic impact.
+WASHINGTON/NEW YORK, March 26 (Reuters) - The U.S. death toll from the coronavirus approached the milestone of 1,000 on Thursday as hospitals in New York and other hot spots struggled to treat a flood of patients and the U.S. Congress neared approval of $2 trillion in aid to counter the pandemic’s economic impact.

 As of 1 a.m.
 (0500 GMT) Thursday, 999 people had died of the respiratory illness caused by the virus, according to a Reuters tally of reports from state and local officials.
 One-third of those deaths were in New York state, where the governor has warned hospitals could soon run out of beds and ventilators.
 The state accounted for nearly half the national total of some 68,000 cases. tmsnrt.rs/3dBvs2P